 Bring more clothing choices than your senior session says you should

-Because & your photographer you might decide that favorite outfit that you love to wear isn’t the best in a photograph…or in the park you decided (or your photographer decided) to go to for your session.
+Because & your photographer might decide that the favorite outfit that you love to wear isn’t the best in a photograph…or in the park you decided (or your photographer decided) to go to for your session.
 From a style standpoint you might love an outfit…but if it looks out of place in the location, you won’t like the results.
-Senior sessions should have lots of what you love in them, but with a little guidance that hot pink skirt might look best in a light and airy place and not in a pile of fall leaves…
+Senior sessions should have lots of what you love in them, but with a little guidance that hot pink skirt might look best in a light and airy place and not in a pile of fall leaves.

 So always be prepared with an extra couple outfits for senior pictures.
 Just in case.
 But it’s always best to know exactly where you are going for your session so you can be truly prepared with extra clothing choice options.
 Be sure to ask the photographer about the location, what to expect for lighting during the session, and about where you will be changing clothes.